SpeedyWeather/SpeedyWeather.jl/docs/src/custom_netcdf_output.md

 add!(output, VerticalVelocityOutput())
 ```

-Note that here we skip the `SpeedyWeather.` which would point to the
+Note that here we skip the `SpeedyWeather.` prefix which would point to the
 SpeedyWeather scope but we have defined `VerticalVelocityOutput` in
 the global scope.

-## Define how to output a new variable
+## Extend the `output!` function

 While we have defined a new output variable we have not actually
 defined how to output it.
 Because in the end we will need to